sk-zk/lookaround/README.md

 In which I reverse-engineer Apple Look Around and create a Python module for it.

-## Recent breaking changes
-* `LookaroundPanorama.projection` now returns the raw projection parameters from the protobuf response.

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 I've abstracted this a bit for convenience: